Modern (1940’s-present)

 Understanding CRISPR Technology

 At the core of CRISPR technology lies the CRISPR-Cas9 system, which is the tool derived from a bacterial immune system.
-The system contains the Cas-9 enzyme and a strand of guide-RNA or gRNA.
-The molecular guide gRNA directs the Cas-9 enzyme towards the target molecular strand of DNA.
+The system contains the Cas-9 enzyme and a strand of guide-RNA, more commonly known as gRNA.
+The molecular guide, gRNA, directs the Cas-9 enzyme towards the target molecular strand of DNA.
 Once at the target location on the DNA strand, the enzyme essentially acts as a pair of molecular scissors and cuts the desired strand.
-This allows scientists and researchers to simply delete, insert, or modify a specific strand of DNA, virtually acting as a natural DNA editing tool.
+This allows scientists and researchers to effectively delete, insert, or modify a specific strand of DNA, virtually acting as a natural DNA editing tool.

 Images